Pension Benefit Guaranty Corporation.

 Notice of intention to request extension of OMB approval.

-The Pension Benefit Guaranty Corporation (PBGC) intends to request that the Office of Management and Budget (OMB) extend approval, under the Paperwork Reduction Act, of two collections of information under PBGC's regulation on Reportable Events and Certain Other Notification Requirements (OMB control numbers 1212-0013 and 1212-0041, expiring March 31, 2012).
-This notice informs the public of PBGC's intent and solicits public comment on the collections of information.
+The Pension Benefit Guaranty Corporation (PBGC) intends to request that the Office of Management and Budget (OMB) extend approval, under the Paperwork Reduction Act, of collections of information under PBGC's regulation on Reportable Events and Certain Other Notification Requirements (OMB control numbers 1212-0013 and 1212-0041, expiring November 30, 2018) with modifications.
+This notice solicits public comment.

 Comments may be submitted by any of the following methods: